larseggert/moderation/draft-ecahc-moderation.md

 the IETF or WGs have chosen to employ, such as GitHub repositories, Wikis, or issue trackers.

+It is important to note that the moderation team only moderates *public* IETF participation channels.
+Their mandate does not extend to problematic behavior in private channels, such as private chat channels, direct messages, or conversations or other interactions outside of meetings.
+In any such cases, the Ombudsteam should be approached.

-The management and moderation of in-person, remote, and interim meetings remains a task of the relevant group's management, such as WG chairs.
+The management and moderation of participation channels associated with various IETF groups, inculding their mailing lists, chat channels and in-person, remote, or interim meetings SHOULD remain a task of the relevant group's management, such as WG chairs.
 However, it is expected that moderators are available for consultation and assistance should issues arise, and they may confer with the group management over potential patterns of behavior.
+When moderators observe or are alerted to problematic behavior on such channels, they SHOULD consult with the group's management to jointly determine an appropriate moderation response.
+The moderation team should respect the views of the group management in such cases, and the group management should respect the moderation team's task of upholding an overall IETF-wide uniformity for moderation.

 The moderator team SHALL operate according to a consistent and uniform set of criteria, processes, and actions.
 The moderator team SHALL